-Figure 142.
+Figure 140.
 The Advanced / Redirect page.

-To configure notifications, in the Common Settings section, move the Enable redirect switch to the right.
+To configure notifications, click the ENABLE button.
 Then, in the Reasons for Redirect section, move the needed switches to the right.

 Parameter Description Reasons for Redirect Physical connection error Notifications in case of physical connection problems (the ISP's cable is not connected, an additional device needed to access the Internet is not connected).
 The device is not configured Notifications in case when the device works with default settings.
 No connection Notifications in case of problems of the default WAN connection (authorization error, the IPS's server does not respond, etc.).